International fieldwork scholarships for your thesis

-For Erasmus+: The amount depends on the number of days of travel and the destination, and should contribute to travel and support for accommodation.
-The stipend is estimated to 700 Euro per month for cost of living, and 820-1500 Euro for travel costs depending on distance to the country you are travelling to.
+Erasmus+: The scholarship varies depending on your destination and days of travel, but is estimated to 700 Euro per month for cost of living, and 820-1500 Euro for travel costs.
+The Erasmus+ scholarship should contribute to travel and accommodation.
 Additional funds may be available for applicants currently receiving disability support at SLU, or students accompanied by their children.

 Eligibility

-• must have an academic supervisor at SLU and a contact person in the selected country.
+• The applicant must have an academic supervisor at SLU, and an on-site supervisor in the selected country.
 These must be requested and confirmed when you apply for the scholarship.
 The Swedish supervisor is the main supervisor and responsible for the project and the academic supervision.
-The contact person in the selected country of visit will help on spot but without being responsible for the academic content.
+The on-site supervisor in the selected country will help on spot but without being responsible for the academic content.
+You also need to specify which organisation or University the contact on-site supervisor is affiliated with.

-• must carry out degree work at undergraduate or advanced level (candidate or master's level) at SLU with an examiner of the degree work at SLU.
+• The student must carry out degree work at undergraduate or advanced level (candidate or master's level) at SLU with an examiner of the degree work at SLU.

-• is actively enrolled as a student at SLU and signed up for a degree course.
+• The applicant is actively enrolled as a student at SLU and signed up for a degree course.

-• has never started an education at postgraduate (PhD) level.
+• The student has never started an education at postgraduate (PhD) level.

 Additional eligibility requirements specific for MFS